AntonSol919/linkspace/homepage/why.md

 ## Why not <alternative>?

+Because they create a different model for its users and none have felt right.

+I have doubts that solutions such as a 'global ledger', or 'faster email' will be enough to be the leap forward.

+Linkspace attempts to provide a model where: for any group and any application, there exists a space to address data.

+To that end Linkspace is selective in what it does and doesn't do, and consequently how a stack is defined for the user.

+A none=exhaustive list of limitations i've found:

 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
 We should stream video as is, not hand it over to different protocol.
 - No Groups.
 Consequently there is no or little granularity in what you share.
 - No domains.
 Everything becomes one app.
-- Its distracted with building universal concensus (blockchains), instead of focusing on the utility without a consensus.
+- Its distracted with facilitating digital signatures and concensus, instead of focusing on the utility without a consensus.
-- The wrong order of defining the system's components.
-  - A blessed/fixed method of exchanging data, instead of a external/modular system.
+- A blessed/fixed method of exchanging data, instead of a external/modular system to be filled in per use case.
-  - An ever growing set of stream protocols to negotiate a state.
+- An ever growing set of (stream) protocols to negotiate a state.
+(In part a consequence of the previous point)
-  - HTTP servers extended and cooreced to act fededrated, instead of HTML coerced to be a UI for a federated network protocol.
+- A stagnating set of protocols.
+Improvements are hard to roll out.

-Take your pick.
-That does not alternative are worse.
+That does not mean I think alternative are useless.
-These are goals and properties that I value.
-More than one supernet can co-exist, and have different strong points.
+Different models have different strong points, more than one supernet can co-exist.